pachyderm/docs-content/latest/run-commands/pachctl_auth.md

 ## pachctl auth

-Auth commands manage access to data in a {{% productName %}} cluster
+Auth commands manage access to data in a Pachyderm cluster

 ### Synopsis

-Auth commands manage access to data in a {{% productName %}} cluster
+Auth commands manage access to data in a Pachyderm cluster

 ### Options